ericseppanen/json-parser-toy/README.md

 This means there are many possible ways to represent a certain string.
 We're only building a parser, so we just need to make sure we can parse all the valid JSON representations (and hopefully return an error on all the invalid ones).

-The presence of escape patterns makes our job more difficult.
-There are different ways we might choose to break down the problem.
+The presence of escape characters makes our job more difficult.
+There are different ways we might choose to address this.
 I'm going to choose to break escape handling into a separate phase.
 This means we will only use `nom` to do the lexing part (finding the bounds of the string literal), and we'll follow up with an "un-escaping" pass to decode the escaped characters.

 Bad inputs must be rejected by one of the two phases, but we don't care which one.
-For example, `"\ud800"` looks like a valid JSON string, but can't be decoded because U+D800 is a magic "surrogate" character, meaning it's half of a character than needs more than 16 bits to encode.
+For example, `"\ud800"` looks like a valid JSON string, but can't be decoded because U+D800 is a magic "surrogate" character, meaning it's half of a character that needs more than 16 bits to encode.
 We should also reject things like `"\x"` (a nonexistent escape), `"\u001"` (not enough hex digits), and `"\"` (which is unterminated because the trailing quote is escaped).
 We also need to reject "naked" (non-escaped) control characters (ASCII 0x00-0x1F), though for some reason 0x7F (ASCII DELETE) is legal.

 Let's begin by building a parser for "a string of valid non-escaped characters": everything except control characters, backslash, and quote.
 We don't need to check the upper limit 0x10FFFF because those characters will never appear in a Rust `char`.